rewiredneurons/edureka_remote/readme.txt

-This project is for deploying Hello World app which is written and developed using Java Programming Language
+This project is for deploying Hello World app which is written and developed using Java Programming Language.
+Use javac to compile and deploy this app.